 The Fundamentals of Gas Dynamics (FGD) short course is an introductory training experience in compressible flow.
 The central objective of the course is to help participants achieve a firm understanding of elementary compressible flow principles and processes.
 This course also provides the analytical tools needed to perform basic compressible flow calculations for a wide variety of flow problems.

-The Fundamentals of Hypersonics (FOH) short course presents a thorough treatment of hypersonic flow physics, gas dynamics, aerodynamic heating, plasma effects, aeroacoustics and flight vehicle force and moment characteristics.
+The Fundamentals of Hypersonics (FOH) short course presents a thorough treatment of hypersonic flow physics, gas dynamics, aerodynamic heating, plasma effects, boundary layer, transition, aeroacoustics and flight vehicle force and moment characteristics.
 Course material also covers a myriad of other aerodynamics-related topics that are intimately related to hypersonic flight test and flight research operations.
 Chief among these topics are airbreathing propulsion systems, flight instrumentation, ground testing, thermal protection systems, stage separation and atmospheric models.